duangenquan/bhtsne/README.md

 This is forked from https://github.com/lvdmaaten/bhtsne, to visulize high demensional features.
-The main update is to **easy compile and visualize results on Linux/OSX with python2.7**.
+The main update is to **easy compile and visualize results on Linux/OSX**.

 # Preparation
 Install boost